 A literacy program that can help adults improve their basic reading and writing skills.

-A Local History Collection focusing on the City of Roseville and its citizens, housed at the Downtown Library.
+A Local History Center focusing on the City of Roseville and its citizens, housed at the Downtown Library.

-Electronic materials for checkout including e-books , e-audiobooks, e-readers, Chromebooks (in-library use only)
+Electronic materials for checkout including e-books , e-audiobooks, e-magazines, e-readers, Chromebooks (in-library use only).

 History of the Roseville Public Library

 Through the years there were multiple branch locations explored to better serve the growing community and their needs.
 In 1956, the Veterans Memorial Hall in Royer Park had its grand opening and served as the first branch library to the community.
-After the Veteran's Hall had been closed for some time, the Coloma Way branch opened its doors in 1978, operating well into the mid 90s.
-In 1979, books and material were moved from the aging Carnegie building to the downtown library off of Taylor Street heralding a new main library facility for the city.
-Within a decade, the Maidu branch opened and has been catering to patrons of Eastern Roseville since.
-In Western Roseville, the Marha Riley branch opened its doors in 2008, serving local communities too far to be served by the other locations.
+After the Veterans Hall had been closed for some time, the Coloma Way branch opened its doors in 1978, operating well into the mid-90s.
+In 1979, books and materials were moved from the aging Carnegie building to the Downtown Library off of Taylor Street heralding a new main library facility for the city.
+Within a decade, the Maidu branch opened and has been catering to patrons of eastern Roseville since 1990.
+In western Roseville, the Martha Riley Community Library opened its doors in 2008, serving local communities too far to be served by the other locations.